JakubGrobelny/winterbird-VM/README.md

     free     X     - frees dynamically allocated memory from pointer in X
-    swap     X Y   - swaps contents of X and Y fopen    X Y   - opens file with name pointed by Y and stores file pointer in X. Sets test flag if failed. fclose   X     - closes file pointed by X. Sets test
+    swap     X Y   - swaps contents of X and Y laddr    X Y   - moves the address of label Y to X fopen    X Y   - opens file with name pointed by Y and stores file pointer in X. Sets test flag if failed. fclose   X     - closes file pointed by X. Sets test